Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 343 days is smaller, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 343 days, which is greater, thus worse than the value of 325 days from the benchmark.

 AveDuration: